gabox8888/COMP-551-Ass-3/README.md

 	  Parameters are hard-coded.
 It saves an hdf5 model file used below.
 	- Run kerasCenterPred.py to perform the subimage extraction and prediction with the above model.

+	###
+	To run Theano CNN
+			Ensure training.bin and test.bin files are in data folder Run driver.py